-Choosing the right mortgage means doing your homework to fully understand the different types of loans and how each can make a big difference in your monthly payments and the overall cost of your loan.
-With many different mortgage products available, there is no "one size fits all."
+Choosing the right mortgage means doing your homework to fully understand the different types of loans and how each can make a difference in your monthly payments and the overall cost of your loan.
+With many different mortgage products available, there is no one size that fits all.

 To ensure you obtain a mortgage that’s right for you, talk with your lender about your short- and long-term personal and financial goals.
 Also consider discussing your options with a certified housing counselor.

 Fixed-rate mortgages are the most common type of mortgage.
 With a fixed-rate mortgage, your interest rate will be locked in for the life of the loan.
 This means your monthly mortgage payments will remain the same for the entire term of the loan, whether it's a 15-, 20- or 30-year mortgage.

 The primary benefit of fixed-rate mortgages is inflation protection, meaning that if mortgage rates increase, your mortgage rate will not change.

 Things you may want to consider with a fixed-rate mortgage:

 Your interest rate won't change if rates go up or down.
 Your rate is locked in and will remain the same for the duration of your loan term.
 This is good news if rates go up.
 If rates go down enough, you can consider refinancing your mortgage, if it makes financial sense.

 Your monthly mortgage payment may still change each year.
 Your mortgage payment is comprised of principal, interest, taxes and insurance.
 Even though your principal and interest payment (typically the bulk of the payment) will not change over the life of your loan, your taxes and insurance may be different each year, resulting in changes to your monthly payment.

 When selecting the term of a fixed-rate mortgage, it is important to understand the features and benefits of each.
 Most mortgage lenders offer at least two basic terms: 15 years and 30 years.
 Many also offer 20-year fixed-rate mortgages, and some lenders offer even more term options.